debpu06/PWA-Ascend-2019/README.md

 <link rel='manifest' href='/manifest.json'>
 ```

+You can find this markup in the _LayoutMosey.cshtml file, where it is currently commented out.

 ## Step 2: Add the service workers

 The service worker is a script that runs in the background, separate from your web page.
 It can handle things like push notifications, background sync, managing caching and responses.